-The laser driver includes a key switch to enable or disable the laser.
+The laser safety interface module includes a key switch to enable or disable the laser.
 This is a requirement for Class 4 laser operation.
 The key is only removable in the "unlocked" position with the key facing up.
 The key can then be stored in a safe place to prevent unwanted use of the laser by children or others who are not authorized to use the equipment.

 When the key is turned clockwise to the right, the laser will be enabled.
 The key cannot be removed when the laser is enabled.
-The laser driver can be turned off with the power switch while the key is still in the Enabled position.
+The laser safety interface module can be turned off with the power switch while the key is still in the Enabled position.